VoliJS/NestedReact/README.md

 No other type annotation features are supported for `props`.

 When component has `props` type spec:
-- proper React PropTypes will be automatically generated for every props;
+- React component propTypes will be automatically generated for every props;
 - if props has explicitly defined default value, getDefaultProps() method will be created.
 It means, that there are *no* default objects generated for simple `Type` style type spec.